 Loan Repayment Assistance Program

 The LRAP program was created in 2001.
-Thanks to generous donors, the program has grown steadily and is now supported by a substantial endowment.
-During its first decade, the program has assisted dozens of graduates who have worked across the United States, Central America, and Europe for a wide variety of non-profit and governmental entities.
+Thanks to generous donors, the program is now supported by a substantial endowment.
+During its first 14 years, the program has disbursed more than $1.1 million to assist about 200 J.D. graduates who have worked across the United States, Central America, and Europe for a wide variety of non-profit and governmental entities.
 Program participants have worked in local, state, and federal governmental agencies in civil, criminal, and military positions.
 Many have also worked for non-profit legal organizations engaged in civil legal services, policy advocacy, and international human rights.

-Through the LRAP program, the Notre Dame Law School helps alleviate an obstacle that once prevented many interested graduates from pursuing lower-paying positions in public interest, public service, and similar employment.
-The law school recognizes that lawyers bear a responsibility to provide services to people who cannot afford legal representation, and to use their legal education for the public good.
-Its history of encouraging graduates to shoulder that responsibility flows directly from its Catholic mission.
+Through the LRAP program, Notre Dame Law School helps alleviate an obstacle that once prevented many interested J.D. graduates from pursuing lower-paying positions in public interest, public service, and similar employment.
+The Law School recognizes that lawyers bear a responsibility to provide services to people who cannot afford legal representation, and to use their legal education for the public good.
+Its history of encouraging J.D. graduates to shoulder that responsibility flows directly from its Catholic mission.

 Below are scenarios of three graduates who are using LRAP.
 Click on each scenario to find out detailed information about each graduate and their specific loan payment, income, etc. to get an idea of how the LRAP benefit works.